 Characteristics of bronchial breath sounds :

-- Intensity of expiration is more than that of inspiration
+- The intensity of expiration is more than that of inspiration

-- Duration of expiration is usually equal to inspiration
+- The duration of expiration is usually equal to the inspiration

-1. Tubular- This is a high-pitched bronchial breath sound which is commonly found in –
+1. Tubular- This is a high-pitched bronchial breath sound that is commonly found in –

 - Collapse of lung

 - Above the level of pleural effusion